ChatTheatre/SkotOS-Doc/developing/LinodeWorkflow.md

 ### Important Security Warning: devuserd Auth and Plaintext Password

-*YOUR USER PASSWORD WILL EXIST IN PLAINTEXT INSIDE YOUR DGD DIRECTORY AFTER INSTALLATION!*
+***YOUR USER PASSWORD WILL EXIST IN PLAINTEXT INSIDE YOUR DGD DIRECTORY AFTER INSTALLATION!***

+(Fixing is as simple as logging in and typing "cd /var/skotos; git checkout skoot/usr/System/sys/devuserd.c".)

 You'll really want to fix this.
 Once you have successfully dumped the DGD state and the file /var/skotos/skotos.database exists, you can "git checkout" the file /var/skotos/skoot/usr/System/sys/devuserd.c to remove the password again.
-The password will successfully exist inside skotos.database and will no longer be required in a DGD source file.
+The password will successfully exist inside DGD's memory and inside skotos.database.
+Then it will no longer be required in the DGD source file.

 However, patching it into that source file is how it gets ***into*** skotos.database in the first place.

 Later you can create DGD admin characters from your first admin character, using the "code" command.
+So they'll never need to have passwords in a source file.
+It's only that first character where we use that hack.

 ## Email and Setting Up Accounts